Apocalypto: Screenplay

-Gibson said they wanted to "shake up the stale action-adventure genre", which he felt was dominated by CGI, stock stories and shallow characters and to create a footchase that would "feel like a car chase that just keeps turning the screws."
+Gibson said they wanted to "shake up the stale action-adventure genre", which he felt was dominated by CGI, stock stories and shallow characters and to create a foot chase that would "feel like a car chase that just keeps turning the screws."

 Gibson and Safinia were also interested in portraying and exploring an ancient culture as it existed before the arrival of the Europeans.
 Considering both the Aztecs and the Maya, they eventually chose the Maya for their high sophistication and their eventual decline.

 The Mayas were far more interesting to us.
 You can choose a civilization that is bloodthirsty, or you can show the Maya civilization that was so sophisticated with an immense knowledge of medicine, science, archaeology and engineering ... but also be able to illuminate the brutal undercurrent and ritual savagery that they practiced.
 It was a far more interesting world to explore why and what happened to them.